RabinSharma25/IT-Lab/README.md

 # IT-Lab

-- Exp01: To create an HTML page with basic HTML tags.
+- Exp-01: To create an HTML page with basic HTML tags.
+- Exp-02: To create a form in HTML using various tags.